For the latest version of this help, see: https://help.apptio.com/en-us/cloudability/product/benchmark-your-cloud-spend-with-scorecards.html

-Scorecards help you understand how well you're running your cloud.
-We make it easy to compare different business units within your organization, so that you can identify teams that are leading the charge to adopt cloud native practices.
-We also benchmark your cloud usage relative to other companies, giving you additional context into how optimized your usage is.
+Scorecards help you understand how well you are running your cloud by benchmarking your usage relative to your peers.
+Peers are companies that use cloud resources in a similar manner to you.
+In addition, Scorecards makes it easy to compare different business units within your organization so that you can identify teams that are leading the charge to adopt cloud-native practices.

-Having selected a Grouping Dimension, we now show your different business units compared against each other.
-The cohort visualization gives you a quick triage to identify teams that are inexpensive and less optimized (Team Ralph) versus teams that are relatively more expensive and more optimized (Team Donatello).
+The cohort visualization gives you a quick triage to identify teams that are inexpensive and less optimized (bottom left) versus teams that are relatively more expensive and more optimized (top right).

 We show how your cloud usage compares to the distribution of other organizations that use the cloud similarly.
 We base these cohorts of other organizations on a variety of factors, including monthly spending, services used, historical growth in particular services, etc.

 What dimensions can I use to group business units?